doserjef/Quinlan_et_al_2024_STOTEN/README.md

 + `data-spAbundance-flat.csv`: a flat file of the data needed for fitting models in `spAbundance`.
 + `reclassMDDC.tiff`: the reclassed CDL data used as covariates in the models.
 + `spAbundance-data.rda`: R data file containing the data necessary for fitting models in `spAbundance`.
++ `developed-for-violin-plot.rda`: some data used to generate the violin plot in Figure S3.

 ### [figures/](.figures/)